20 Sep 2024

 Recognising the co-benefits

-• Social benefits.
-Having regular, easy access to green spaces is linked to improved mental wellbeing, reduced stress, and better community cohesion.
-Hackney residents said access to nature was really important to their physical and mental health, something that is now recognised by Hackney’s strategy.
+- Social benefits.
+Having regular, easy access to green spaces is linked to improved mental wellbeing, reduced stress and better community cohesion.
+Hackney residents said access to nature was really important to their physical and mental health, something that's now recognised by Hackney’s strategy.

-• Climate adaptation.
-Green spaces make neighbourhoods more resilient to climate change by helping to reduce extreme heat and absorbing run off water to lower flood risk.
+- Climate adaptation.
+Green spaces make neighbourhoods more resilient to climate change by helping to reduce extreme heat and absorbing run-off water to lower flood risk.
+For example, Hackney installed a small 55 m2 rain garden to connect 2 sections of Ufton Gardens, improving accessibility and flood resilience simultaneously.

 Working with communities